Ariflo/GulpMochaAutomatedTesting/README.md

 $ cd test
 ```

-Now, while inside the test folder in your terminal create a test file `$ touch firstTest.js`
+Now, while inside the test folder in your terminal create a test file:
+`$ touch firstTest.js`

 At the very top of your test file you should establish the port and enviorment